Holi: Names

-Description
+About the festival

-Holi is a sacred ancient tradition of Hindus, a holiday in many states of India with regional holidays in other countries.
+Holi is a sacred ancient tradition of Hindus.
 It is a cultural celebration that gives Hindus and non-Hindus alike an opportunity to have fun and play with other people by throwing coloured water and powder at each other.
 It is also observed broadly on the Indian subcontinent.
 Holi is celebrated at the end of winter, on the last full moon day of the Hindu luni-solar calendar month, marking the spring, making the date vary with the lunar cycle.
 (Note: Since ancient times, the Indian subcontinent has had several major Hindu calendars, which places Holi and other festivals on different local months even though they mean the same date.
 Some Hindu calendars emphasise the solar cycle, some the lunar cycle.
 Further, the regional calendars feature two traditions of Amanta and Purnimanta systems, wherein the similar-sounding months refer to different parts of a lunar cycle, thus further diversifying the nomenclature.
 The Hindu festival of Holi falls on the first (full moon) day of Chaitra lunar month's dark fortnight in the Purnimanta system, while the same exact day for Holi is expressed in Amanta system as the lunar day of Phalguna Purnima.
 Both time measuring and dating systems are equivalent ways of meaning the same thing, they continue to be in use in different regions.
 In regions where the local calendar places it in its Phalguna month, Holi is also called Phaguwa.)
 The date falls typically in March, but sometimes in late February of the Gregorian calendar.